 Throughout Key Stages 1 and 2, we teach daily spelling lessons through Read Write Inc. that focus on specific spelling rules and patterns.
 Pupils are tested on these in weekly spelling tests that are made up of a combination of seen and unseen words.

-Punctuation and grammar is taught in discrete lessons and is embedded in daily teaching of writing.
-Different objectives are taught, following the St Charles' Grammar Scheme of Work, in each year group.
+Punctuation and grammar knowledge and skills are taught in discrete weekly lessons and are then embedded in daily teaching of writing.
+Different objectives are taught following the St Charles' Grammar Scheme of Work, in each year group.
 This has been planned in line with National Curriculum requirements.
 In addition to this, revision or extension of skills is targeted within each class to ensure that all pupils are making progress at their own level.

 Termly grammar, punctuation and spelling tests are used to assess pupils' progress in this area and identify any gaps in learning.

-Reading is taught through reading skills lessons, in addition to being an integral part of all writing teaching.
+Reading is implemented everywhere in our school.
+This is a skill we use every day across all subjects.
+We believe unless children can read, they cannot learn to the full.
+Reading Comprehension is taught through reading skills lessons, in addition to being an integral part of all writing teaching.
 Pupils read a range of fiction and non-fiction texts that are appropriate for their level of comprehension.
 Activities are planned to support understanding of the text and to develop pupils' skills in decoding, predicting, questioning, clarifying, imagining and summarising.

-Children are encouraged to read their home/school reading books but also reading books of their own choice to promote a love and pleasure for reading.
+Children are encouraged to read their home/school reading books but also reading books of their own choice from our school library to promote a love and pleasure for reading.
 We believe that a joint approach between school and home is optimal for cultivating both skills and passion for reading, and encourage pupils to take books home to read with family members.

 Across Key Stage 1 and Key Stage 2, pupils are set weekly English homework.
 This consists of a GPS task or a written piece relating to their current English genre type, in which they can apply their GPS learning.